aidankirk617/Beagle/README.md

 Beagle Encryption Tool (BET) is an all in one cipher encoder/decoder written in Python.
 The project aims to bring a lightweight/user accessible option to newcomers in the Cyber-Security field, as well as a free alternative to industry standard programs.

-My love of ciphers and code-breaking started from a young age.
-Anything from pen and paper puzzles, to morse code, had me hooked for hours on end.
-With my recent inclusion into the cyber-security field, I’m not only just able to study the science behind these puzzles, but write tools to help crack them as well.
-Like a Beagle itself, I hope to create an engine that’s able to take a code, and sniff out the correct string, while explaining the process behind it in a simplified form for those starting to study the science.

 While there are many more advanced cryptography engines and scripts out there, that isn’t where the focus of this project is at.
 BET’s focus is on providing hands-on education and experience with cryptography subjects, while remaining accessible and easy to use.‌ An enjoyable and efficient gateway towards an industry that can be daunting, and hard to break into.

 This is currently an independent project, meaning all patches, new releases, and hosting this site is entirely done by myself outside of university hours.
 Because of this, I‌ hope a slower build process is understandable.
 Currently at this time, BET supports four different ciphers.
 Almost all of them completely functional, and capable of both encryption, and decryption back and forth.
 I plan to expand it’s library of ciphers in the future, while also adding many other methods of code breaking such as Base64 and Hex.